 - Rhymes for Young Ghouls ranked 7th on our best of the decade list.
 See why and view the other choices.

-- Check out our Best Canadian Film of the Decade Survey, where Brett picked Rhymes for Young Ghouls
+- Check out our Best Canadian Film of the Decade Survey, where Brett specifically picked Rhymes for Young Ghouls

 - Read Brett’s interview with Alanis Obomsawim about her film Our People Will Be Healed in 2017.